 27. The project will also support the formation of 30 producer groups (PGs).
-PGs will take a cluster-based approach and be organized into a business enterprise capitalizing on opportunities for product aggregation, value addition, and marketing in promising value chains.
+The PGs will be organized into clusters of business enterprises capitalizing on the opportunities for product aggregation, value addition, and marketing in promising value chains.
 The project will build on the DAMC's approach to cooperative and producer group strengthening and provide support to the PGs in areas such as organizational governance, value chain analysis, business development, quality control, access to finance, and marketing.
-A Marketing/Value Chain Expert in the PMU will coordinate capacity building activities in close collaboration with DAMC.
+A Marketing/Value Chain Expert in the PMU will coordinate capacity building activities in close collaboration with Department of Agriculture Marketing and Cooperatives (DAMC).

-1.3 Contributing to Improved Nutrition.
+1.3 Contributing to Improved Nutrition

-28. To ensure that agricultural production and household incomes increase, the project will contribute to improved nutrition.
-Activities will focus on raising awareness about dietary diversity and nutrition among farming communities, especially women of reproductive age, youth, and school children.
-Raising awareness about nutrition will be addressed through capacity building of FGs in conjunction with other training activities.
+28. Nutrition-related activities will focus on raising awareness about dietary diversity and health and nutrition among the farming communities, especially women of reproductive age, youth, and school children.
+Raising awareness about nutrition will take place through capacity building of FGs in conjunction with other training activities.
 The project will actively promote nutrition awareness among the targeted population through a Behavior Change and Communications (BCC) approach using the FGs as an entry point.
 Community Resource Persons (CRPs) will be trained in BCC to facilitate households' understanding of nutrition and actions needed to improve diets, using communication materials developed through a participatory diagnostic analysis of dietary behaviors.
 The CRPs' role at the community level will be coordinated with other capacity building activities targeting the FGs, capturing all potential windows of opportunity throughout the project to address nutrition issues.

-Component 2: Enhancing Farmer Productivity (US\$ 5.21 million)
+Component 2: Enhancing Farmer Productivity (US\$5.21 million)

 29. The objective of this component is to improve agricultural productivity vital for improving food security and nutrition.
-The component will promote climate smart agriculture through: (a) productivity enhancement of rice, vegetables, pulses, and potatoes for improved food security and nutrition, and (b) productivity enhancement of key high value crops such as spices (specifically large cardamom and ginger), vegetables, and citrus for local and export markets.
-Overall, the purpose is to expand cultivated areas, increase climate smart cropping intensity, and increase productivity and production for potential commercial surplus.
-The approach under this component is holistic and area-specific, providing an integrated package of interventions based on relevant farming systems and specific crops appropriate to the priorities of the farmers, farming systems, and overall production potential in the selected area.
+The component will promote climate smart agriculture through productivity enhancement of rice, vegetables, pulses, and potatoes for improved food security and nutrition.
+The productivity of key high value crops such as spices (specifically large cardamom and ginger), vegetables, and citrus will also be promoted for both local and export markets.
+The overall purpose is to expand cultivated areas, increase climate smart cropping intensity, and increase productivity and production for potential commercial surplus.
+The approach under this component is holistic and area-specific, providing an integrated package of interventions based on the relevant farming systems and specific crops appropriate to the priorities of the farmers, farming systems and overall production potential in the selected area.

-30. Based on this approach, Component 2 will focus on three main areas of intervention: water use efficiency, improved farm management and technical capacity building, and enhanced agriinputs and technologies, all aimed at improving productivity.
-These are summarized below:
+30. Based on this approach, Component 2 will focus on three main areas of intervention: water use efficiency, improved farm management and technical capacity building, and enhanced agriinputs and technologies - all aimed at improving productivity.
+These are summarized below.